jundalisay/superb/content/en/research/mohammad/quran/sura-047a.md

 {{< s v="3" >}}  That is because those who disbelieve follow falsehoods, while those who believe follow the truth from their Lord.
 Allah thus cites for the people their examples.{{< s v="4" >}}  When you encounter those who disbelieve, strike at their necks.
 Then, when you have routed them, bind them firmly.
 Then, either release them by grace, or by ransom, until war lays down its burdens.
-Had Allah willed,
-He could have defeated them Himself, but He thus tests some of you by means of others.
-As for those who are killed in the way of Allah,
+Had Allah willed, He could have defeated them Himself, but He thus tests some of you by means of others.

-He will not let their deeds go to waste.
+As for those who are killed in the way of Allah, He will not let their deeds go to waste.

+{{< s v="5-6" >}} He will:
+- guide them
-{{< s v="5" >}}  He will guide them, and will improve their state of mind.
+- improve their state of mind.

-6. And will admit them into Paradise, which He has identified for them.
+- admit them into Paradise, which He has identified for them.

-7. If you support Allah, He will support you, and will strengthen your foothold.
+{{< s v="7" >}} If you support Allah, He will:
+- support you and
+- strengthen your foothold.

-8. But as for those who disbelieve, for them is perdition, and He will waste their deeds.{{< s v="9" >}}  That is because they hated what Allah re- vealed, so He nullified their deeds.{{< s v="10" >}}  Have they not journeyed through the earth and seen the consequences for those before them?
+{{< s v="8" >}} But the disbelievers will get perdition.
+He will waste their deeds.

+{{< s v="9" >}} They hated what Allah revealed, so He nullified their deeds.

+{{< s v="10" >}}  Have they not journeyed through the earth and seen the consequences for those before them?
 Allah poured destruction upon them, and for the unbelievers is something comparable.

 {{< s v="11" >}}  That is because Allah is the Master of those who believe, while the disbelievers have no master.

-12. Allah will admit those who believe and do good deeds into gardens beneath which riv- ers flow.
-As for those who disbelieve, they en- joy themselves, and eat as cattle eat, and the
-Fire will be their dwelling.
+{{< s v="12" >}} Allah will admit those who believe and do good deeds into gardens beneath which riv- ers flow.
+As for those who disbelieve, they enjoy themselves, and eat as cattle eat, and the Fire will be their dwelling.

-13. How many a town was more powerful than your town which evicted you?
+{{< s v="13" >}} How many a town was more powerful than your town which evicted you?
 We destroyed them, and there was no helper for them.

-14. Is he who stands upon evidence from his
-Lord, like someone whose evil deed is made to appear good to him?
+{{< s v="14" >}} Is he who stands upon evidence from his Lord, like someone whose evil deed is made to appear good to him?
 And they follow their own desires?

 15. The likeness of the Garden promised to the righteous: in it are rivers of pure water, and rivers of milk forever fresh, and rivers of wine delightful to the drinkers, and rivers of